 What is TACL?

-The Transportation Technical Assistance Coordination Library (TACL) - http://transportation-tacl.org provides a sustainable methodology and platform for access and findability of coordination resources across a diverse range of transportation technical assistance centers and the Federal Transit Administration (FTA).
+The Transportation Technical Assistance Coordination Library (TACL) - http://transportation-tacl.org provides a sustainable methodology and platform for access and findability of rural and tribal transportation coordination resources across a diverse range of transportation technical assistance centers and the Federal Transit Administration (FTA).
 TACL was launched in January 2021 and is available at no cost.

 The FTA-funded Technical Assistance (TA) Centers participating in this ongoing work are: